flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-05-qq/index.md

       attempts to influence U.S. political campaigns.
     _key: card-2-36a22304-1c15-4f61-9fdf-2c5b520a9c7d
   - order: 2
+    body: >-
-    body: "> ‘You hire us to get things done a\x14 and pass the torch when we’ve done our best to do what you hired us to do.’  \n  \n  \n  \nChicago Mayor Rahm Emanuel announcing he will not seek re-election.
+      "You hire us to get things done and pass the torch when we’ve done our best to do what you hired us to do."

+      Chicago Mayor Rahm Emanuel announcing he will not seek re-election.
 The move is a surprise as he's raised $10M for a third term and, historically, Chicago mayors hold office for decades.
 Emanuel faces scrutiny over his handling of a police officer shooting a knife-wielding teen 16 times.
-The officer's murder trial starts Wednesday."
+The officer's murder trial starts Wednesday.
     _key: card-3-498b6ed3-8be3-42f8-8b51-6aea885eba1a
   - order: 3
     body: >-
       > “I’m here to take that stand and say we are ready for the storm.”

       Ghassan Korban, newly named Exec.
 Dir. of New Orleans Sewerage & Water